IgorBerman/dyn-allocation/README.md

    1. Driver must register to all external shuffle services it had executors at
    1. Not always working, and there are similar reports about this as well.
 Opened SPARK-23286
 1. At the end (even if fixed) not good for our use-case of long running spark services
-   1. Framework “never” ends, so not clear when to remove files
+   1. Framework “never” ends, so it's not clear when to remove files
 1. We'have disabled cleanup by external shuffle service by -Dspark.shuffle.cleaner.interval=31557600
-1. Installed simple cron job on every spark slave that cleans shuffle files that weren't touched more than X hours
+1. Installed simple cron job on every spark slave that cleans shuffle files that weren't touched more than X hours.
+You need pretty big disks for this to work.

+Bottom line here is Marathon service json descriptor for shuffle service that runs on port 7337:

 ## Marathon service descriptor
 ```